 - Roads are plowed by priority.
 Snow emergency routes are plowed first, followed by secondary routes, intermediate routes, and then residential streets.
-The City’s SnowReport tracking system allows residents to view plowing priorities, check the status of individual streets, and submit concerns.
+The City’s SnowReport tracking system allows residents to view plowing priorities and submit concerns.

-- Clearing sidewalks, driveways, and entrances is the responsibility of the adjacent property owner, occupant, community association, or business.
-Time limits are determined by the storm level: Level 1 = 24 hours, Level 2 = 48 hours, Level 3 = 72 hours.
+- Clearing sidewalks, driveways and entrances is the responsibility of the adjacent property owner, occupant, community association or business.
+Time limits for clearing snow are determined by the storm level: Level 1 = 24 hours after snowfall stops, Level 2 = 48 hours after snowfall stops, and Level 3 = 72 hours after snowfall stops.

-- The City pretreats roads with brine in advance when low temperatures or precipitation are possible but rain is not expected.
+- The City pretreats roads with brine when low temperatures or precipitation are possible, but rain is not expected.
 This preventative anti-icing measure, along with the City’s usual snow and ice prevention and removal techniques, helps keep roads safer.

 Residents and customers are asked to do the following to help snow crews and emergency responders during winter storms and other weather emergencies:

-For more information about preparing for winter emergencies and the City’s winter weather plans, visit alexandriava.gov/Snow.
+For more information about the City’s winter weather plans and how to prepare for winter weather, visit alexandriava.gov/Snow.